 With the rains, comes the bugs during Monsoon Season in India.
 Mosquitos aren’t simply annoying, they can also bring illness with them.
 BugsAway® apparel with InsectShield® technology is a revolutionary tool to aid you in the battle against insects that can carry insect-borne diseases.
 To combat Malaria and Dengue Fever, we packed Bugs Away clothing from Exofficio.
 And the best part is there is no icky odor!
 We wore our BugsAway clothing (shown below) pretty much every day, but it was really useful for our Tiger Safari in Ranthambore National Park and our Camel Ride in Pushkar where there seemed to be lots of pesky bugs!

 Clothing can’t cover every part of you, so for those little exposed areas that remained we used Ben’s Insect Repellent containing 30% DEET bug spray, and Natrapel wipes which is a natural repellent that is great for hands and face where you don’t want DEET.

 And don’t forget sun protection and start with your head and bring a good sun hat!
 I travel with a number of different hats all the time as it’s so important for sun protection and bad hair days (which I had a lot of in India!).
-Besides my random baseball hats, I also brought a nice sun hat from Wallaroo Hats from Colorado.
+Besides my random baseball hats, I also bought a nice sun hat from Wallaroo Hats in Colorado.
 I traveled with the Naples Fedora sun hat with 50SPF to combat the intense rays as we toured palaces and forts with no shade in sight!
-And of course don’t forget the SPF suntan lotion!
+And of course, don’t forget the SPF suntan lotion!